vbarot3699/ReservationX/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not currently licensed.
+Use of the code is at your own risk.